top of page

-Before Brjánn Batista Bettencourt (3B Photography) started shooting weddings five years ago, he worked as a photojournalist and editorial photographer.
+Before Brjánn Batista Bettencourt (3B Photography) started shooting weddings, he worked as a photojournalist and editorial photographer.
 His experiences from working in these fast paced creative environments was important in providing him with creative tools to become a well rounded storyteller.
-Based in Toronto, Canada, Brjànn's goal is to create a fluid and seamless relationship between capturing impermanent moments along with the mundane beauty of the every-day aesthetic through honest and poignant portraiture.
+Based in Toronto, Canada, 3B Photography's goal is to create a fluid and seamless relationship between capturing impermanent moments along with the mundane beauty of the every-day aesthetic through honest and poignant portraiture.

 Tell us about 3B Photography!

 I’m Brjánn Batista Bettencourt (3B).
-Before randomly falling into the world of wedding photography, I worked full time as a photojournalist in Canada’s largest newsrooms before transitioning full time to commercial photography and weddings.
+Before randomly falling into the world of wedding photography, I worked full time as a photojournalist and documentary photographer and use those uniques experience to shape my approach to capturing images at weddings.

 Where are you based?